ddterm/gnome-shell-extension-ddterm/docs/Debug.md

 The script tries to find a prebuilt extension bundle automatically:

-- First `DDTERM_BUILT_PACK` environment variable is checked.
+- First `EXTENSION_BUNDLE` environment variable is checked.
 It will be set automatically by `meson devenv`.

 - If the environment variable is not set, it searches for